DeathCamel58/denon-reverse-engineering/Writerside/topics/starter-topic.md

 and [SoundSwitch](https://enginedj.com/enginelighting). with a primary focus on the [Denon Prime Go](https://www.denondj.com/prime-go).

+If you want any additional information about a particular thing, file an issue request at the [Github Repository](https://github.com/DeathCamel58/denon-reverse-engineering/issues).
+I'll try my best to help out.

+If you know additional information that you'd like documented, feel free to file a pull request on the repository, or file an issue.

 ## Other Noteworthy Repositories

 * [`ghuntley/denon-prime4`](https://github.com/ghuntley/denon-prime4) - Firmware research